dromzeh/dromzeh.dev/src/posts/character-ai-debunk.md

 ## Alternatives and their security

-Not everyone is happy with character.ai's "filter", stating it's too "strict", leading them to go to alternative platforms which don't have a filter.
+Not everyone is happy with character.ai's "filter", stating it's too "strict" or the response times are too long, leading them to go to alternative platforms which don't have a filter.

 These users are not taking into account the security of these platforms, and the fact that they are not being filtered.
-This means that these platforms are not safe for children, and can be used to create offensive content.
+This is a major security risk, as these platforms could be used to create offensive content, which could be used to harass people.

 ### Case Study 1: janitor.ai